 Building depreciation takes in more than just the structure itself.
 It also allows you to claim for depreciation of plant and equipment, which are the fixtures and fittings.
 This means you can claim a percentage of the money you spend on the building and its fixtures.

-Let’s look at some examples.
+Typically, this rate stands at 2.5%, which applies from the date of the property’s construction.
 Say you buy an investment property today for $500,000 that cost $200,000 to build back in 2000.
-Using depreciation of 2.5%, you could claim up to $5,000 annually against the income you receive from rent.
+Using depreciation of 2.5% against its original construction cost, you could claim up to $5,000 annually against the income you receive from rent.

-The Australian Taxation Office (ATO) allows you to claim against the cost of your furnishings for several years after you fit them.
+The ATO allows you to claim against the cost of your furnishings for several years after you fit them.
 On top of that, you can claim further deductions for any furniture you fit in the property after the purchase date.

-Some investors create their own depreciation schedules, but it often pays to employ the services of a quantity surveyor to ensure it’s correct and you don’t miss anything.
+Some investors create their own depreciation schedules, but it often pays to employ the services of a quantity surveyor to ensure it’s correct and that you don’t miss anything.